The place and role of a safety plan

 - requirements and conditions laid down in bail or parole orders,

-- presence of victims in the congregation or parish and the effect that the presence of the POI may have on those victims including the possibility that the POI needs to be asked to attend a different parish or congregation,
+- presence of victims in the congregation or parish and the effect that the presence of the POC may have on those victims including the possibility that the POC needs to be asked to attend a different parish or congregation,

-- the level of understanding and willingness of the POI to cooperate regarding the requirement for the church to protect children and other vulnerable people, and
+- the level of understanding and willingness of the POC to cooperate regarding the requirement for the church to protect children and other vulnerable people, and

 - any additional information which may be relevant in assessing risk.